Help your students learn to write a summary with these free printable pages for your reading workshop.

 The problem students have in summary writing is that they tend to want to tell EVERYTHING that happened in a story.

-Summary writing needs to be much more concise and we need to teach our students how to share only important events when they write summaries.
+Summary writing needs to be much more concise.
+We need to teach our students how to share only important events when they write summaries.

-***You will find the download to all of the resources described below at the bottom of the post in BOLD LIGHT BLUE letters.***
+*** How to Write a Summary – You will find the download at the bottom of the post in BOLD BLUE letters.***

 - For an introduction to summary writing, one fun idea is to bring in some pictures from a trip you or your family has taken.
-Be sure to include pictures of only the highlights, or most important or memorable parts, of the trip and stay away from those that were just for fun…such as selfies in the car or meals. 🙂
+Be sure to include pictures of only the highlights or most important or memorable parts.
+Stay away from those that were just for fun…such as selfies in the car or meals. 🙂

-- After showing the students your pictures and talking about where you were, what was happening and why it was so memorable/enjoyable, lead a discussion about other things from your trip that are more detail-oriented – driving, stopping for meals, buying souvenirs, etc.
+- Begin by shower your students your pictures and talking about where you were, what was happening and why it was so memorable/enjoyable.
+Continue with a discussion about other things from your trip that are more detail-oriented – driving, stopping for meals, buying souvenirs, etc.